-For more information about starting your own church, please see the following links:
+For additional information on starting your own church, use the following links:

 Sample Bylaws - When creating your church, you will be asked to create your bylaws.
 This page has a sample of the bylaws I used.
 You are welcome to copy them and change them to suit your person church and situation.

 Articles of Incorporation - It's also necessary to have articles of incorporation if you wish to incorporate your church.
 These are ones I created.
 Again, you are welcome to use them and change them as appropriate for your own needs.